J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 The top box is for drawing, and the bottom five boxes will hold predictions.

 One thing I want to talk about in terms of styling is how many boxes get shown.
+Imagine my screen is very squished; I don't want to show all of the prediction boxes, as in the image below:

+{% include img.html width="300px" src="../pics/overflow_bad.png" %}

-Imagine my screen is very squished; I don't want to show all of the prediction boxes.
-I got this behavior by making the container for the prediction boxes display in "flex" mode, with it's "flex-flow" attribute set to "row wrap", and "overflow" set to "hidden".
-This means that the boxes will be in a row, and wrap around to the next row if there is not space.
-However, the the hidden overflow setting will ensure that the boxes that wrap around are not actually shown.
+The first step to avoiding this behavior was to make the container for the prediction boxes display in "flex" mode, with its "flex-flow" attribute set to "row wrap".

+What this does is mandate that the boxes will be in a row, and wrap around to the next row if there is not enough space.
+Like so:

+{% include img.html width="300px" src="../pics/overflow_row.png" %}

+Lastly, setting the "overflow" attriute to "hidden" removed the extra rows:

+{% include img.html width="300px" src="../pics/overflow_fixed.png" %}

-In general, I think I should probably use flex display more often, as it seems useful for this kind of thing.
-However, I have not yet taken the time to learn the ins and outs of flex.
+In general, I think I should probably use "flex" display more often, as it seems useful for grid-like layouts, which I use often.
+But I haven't yet taken the time to learn the ins and outs of flex.

 ## Interactivity

 So far we have the user interface up, but it doesn't do anything.
-The function <span class="code">addToggleExtexifyCallbacks()</span> add life to the extexify button, and <span class="code">hideExtexify()</span> initially hides the drawing user interface.
+The function <span class="code">addToggleExtexifyCallbacks()</span> adds life to the extexify button, and <span class="code">hideExtexify()</span> initially hides the drawing user interface.
 Under the hood, they both rely on code from <span class="code">toggleExtexify()</span>:

 <script src="https://gist.github.com/J3698/d3f1f015e3369954ef12990b11c56857.js"></script>

-Here we just toggle the "fade-out" class which hides the main UI, reset the canvas width if necessary, and reset our list of drawn points.
+Here we just toggle the "fade-out" class which hides the main user interface, reset the canvas width if necessary, and reset our list of drawn points.

 The next step of interactivity is drawing on the canvas.
 For this, I simply copy pasted from this [stack overflow answer](https://stackoverflow.com/a/30684711/4142985).